git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ![left: man, version 1.6c on MacOS Sierra. right: MOST v5.0.0](images/11-recipes/most.png)

+So to get this working, you need to set your `PAGER` [environmental variable](https://en.wikipedia.org/wiki/Environment_variable) to point to the MOST binary.
+You can test is like this:

+{language=shell, line-numbers=off}
+    $ export PAGER=more man ls

+If you found that you like `most`, you will probably want it to be the manual page filter for anything you look up.
+You will want to add it to the "rc" ([Run Commands](https://en.wikipedia.org/wiki/Run_commands) for your shell.
+Depending on your shell (you can use `$ echo $SHELL` to find it on most shells, you will want to keep this in `~/.bashrc` or `~/.zshrc`:

+{language=shell, line-numbers=off}
+    export PAGER="most"

+In my configuratiosn, I often reuse configs and some machines may not have `most` installed, so I will have my scripting only set `PAGER` if `most` is
+found:

+{language=shell, line-numbers=off}
+    #!/bin/sh

+    if command -v most > /dev/null 2>&1; then
+        export PAGER="most"
+    fi

 ## Session Managers

 For those who use tmux regularly to perform repetitive tasks, such as open the